SoftHu/tos_avg/En/Oda.md

 Start -->1730217004590177[<b>Speaker 👉 Oda:</b>
 \nFarewell.
 If you need me simply speak my name.]
 Start -->1730217216536675[<b>Speaker 👉 Oda:</b>
-\nI shall take my leave now, I'm sure you and Kon are busy!]
+\nI shall take my leave now, I'm sure you and &lbrace;npc.4101&rbrace; are busy!]
 Start -->1730233993071725[<b>Speaker 👉 Oda:</b>
 \nFor me?
 Are you sure?
 The time you must have taken out of your already busy schedule to source this for me... how can I ever repay you?]
 Start -->1730233993072751[<b>Speaker 👉 Oda:</b>